Astros clinch home field in AL playoffs, beat Angels 4-0 | New Country 923

 Astros clinch home field in AL playoffs, beat Angels 4-0

-Rookie José Urquidy (2-1) pitched six innings of three-hit ball and Will Harris threw an immaculate inning of relief in the 10th win in 12 games for Houston (105-55), which extended its franchise record for victories.
+Rookie José Urquidy (2-1) pitched six innings of three-hit ball and Harris threw the sixth immaculate inning in franchise history during the 10th win in 12 games for Houston (105-55), which extended its franchise record for victories.

-Houston will face either Tampa Bay or Oakland, who play Wednesday night in the AL wild-card game, in the Division Series.

 The Astros also stayed at least one game ahead of the Dodgers, who have clinched the NL’s best record.
 Houston beat Los Angeles in the 2017 World Series to claim its first championship, winning Game 7 on the road.